-- 4. is not afforded the opportunity to continue to appropriately participate in the general curriculum; - does not receive the services specified on the student's Individualized Education Program (IEP); or does not continue to participate with nondisabled children to the extent they would have in their current placement.
+- 1. is not afforded the opportunity to continue to appropriately participate in the general curriculum; - 2. does not receive the services specified on the student's Individualized Education Program (IEP); or - 3. does not continue to participate with nondisabled children to the extent they would have in their current placement.

-District PersonnelStaff: all individuals, wherever assigned, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.
-The term "District personnelstaff" includes transportation personnel-staff whether employed by the District or by a contractor.
-For purposes of this Code, "District personnel" and "school personnel" are synonymous.
+District Staff: all individuals, wherever assigned, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.
+The term "District staff" includes transportation staff whether employed by the District or by a contractor.

 Disruptive Student: An elementary or secondary student under the age of 21 who is substantially disruptive of the educational process or substantially interferes with the teacher's authority over the classroom.

 Ref.: Education Law §3214(2-a)(b)